MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 Most companies do not personally manage their domains' DNS records themselves; instead, they have a third-party resource that manages these records for them.
 To assist in this effort, Microsoft 365 provides certain third-party domain registrars with an automation tool that automatically adds and replaces a company’s DNS records.
 The automation tool also federates the sign in credentials for the third-party registrars and Microsoft 365.
 Using a tool to automatically maintain DNS records is a much-welcomed improvement from the days when companies had to manually maintain these records, which oftentimes introduced human error into a rather complicated process.
 Because these tools eliminate the need to manually add the DNS records, they eliminate human error from the process.

-That being said, for the purpose of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain.
-In the other Microsoft 365 training courses that use a custom domain, the custom domain and its DNS records will be added into Adatum's Microsoft 365 deployment by the lab hosting provider, who will take on the role of the third-party domain registrar for Adatum.
-However, this MS-102T00 training course will task you with adding the domain and creating its required DNS records so that you gain experience and understanding of what the DNS records are about, and why they are required for a new domain.
+For the purpose of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain so that you gain experience and understanding of what the DNS records are about, and why they are required for a new domain.

 ### Task 1 - Add a Custom Domain